openstack-archive/infra-manual/doc/source/creators.rst

 Add New Repository to the Governance Repository
 -----------------------------------------------

+If your project is not intended to be an official OpenStack project, you may skip this step.

 Each repository managed by an official OpenStack project team needs to be listed in ``reference/projects.yaml`` in the ``openstack/governance`` repository to indicate who owns the repository so we know where ATCs voting rights extend.

-If your repository is under the ``stackforge`` section of the git repository structure, you can skip this step.

 Find the appropriate section in ``reference/projects.yaml`` and add the new repository to the list.
 For example, to add a new Oslo